jholzem/artifact_regularization_for_gans/README.md

 <details><summary>Analyze dissimilarity of Fourier spectra of real/generated images</summary>
 <p>

 To determine the frequency range of interest, we analyze Fourier dissimilarity values for different truncations of the spectra of real and generated images.
-Since a Jupyter notebook is included in the subsequent steps, it might be convenient to follow perform the steps on a machine where you can open .ipynb with a GUI.
+Since a Jupyter notebook is included in the subsequent steps, it might be convenient to follow these on a machine where you can open .ipynb files with a GUI.
+All **Installation** steps should be finished.

 First, download the pairs of real and generated images:
 ```bash